aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/pivot-tables/add-calculated-field-in-pivot-table/_index.md

 <br>
 <img src="2.png" width=80% />

-## **Add calculated field in Pivot Table**
+## **Add calculated field in Pivot Table Using C#**
+Add calculated field to Excel file using Aspose.Cells.
 Please see the following sample code.
-The code first sets the original data and creates a pivot table.
-Then create the calculated field according to the existing PivotField in the pivot table and add the calculated field to the data area.
-Finally, it saves the workbook in [output XLSX](out.xlsx) format.
 After executing the example code, a pivot table with calculated field is added to the worksheet.
+1. Set the original data and create a pivot table.
+2. Create the calculated field according to the existing PivotField in the pivot table.
+3. Add the calculated field to the data area.
+4. Finally, it saves the workbook in [output XLSX](out.xlsx) format.

 ## **Sample Code**
 {{< gist "aspose-cells-gists" "59a1901d62ea9ceb08456a818431a898" "PivotTables-Add-calculated-field-in-PivotTable.cs" >}}